t2ym/lit-element-tutorial-pwa-and-offline/readme.md

 - `static get is()` getter is explicitly declared to survive UglifyJS mangling for class names, whose feasiblity is being verified as well
 - Dependent `@vaadin/*` elements are depending on `@polymer/polymer` and `@polymer/*` elements.
 - While the polymer elements and libraries are all included in the generated bundles, the webpack configurations should be compatible even after they are removed from the app.
+- `locales/bundle.*.json` are NOT included in the webpack bundles but fetched via XHR

 This app is based on https://github.com/vaadin-learning-center/lit-element-tutorial-pwa-and-offline